Need Employment?

 Prepare For The Employment Interview!

 • An elevator pitch is also helpful for networking with strangers who want to get to know you more at a party or anywhere.
 Instead of a job interview, keep the elevator pitch to 30 seconds or less in a networking situation.
 This is about the time it takes to change floors in an elevator, hence the name “elevator pitch.”
-You can visit the response letter page to read about other peoples concerns.
+You can visit the response letter page to read about other people’s concerns.

 Reach Out To Those You Know!

 Everybody knows somebody.
-Within your existing network, there are probably a few jobs for you, but the people who could help open doors for those jobs are unaware they could help you.
+Within your existing network, there are probably a few jobs for you, but the people who could help open doors for those jobs are unaware that they could help you.

 Do not rule out cold-calling people from the phone book or the internet.
 Most importantly, make your employment requests known to God through prayer and church fellowship.